Conference Attendance And Travel Expense Policy

 - 7.1 There shall be no reimbursement of expenses for regularly scheduled monthly Board Meetings.

 - 7.2 There shall be no reimbursement of expenses incurred by those excluded by this policy, including the families and friends of Board members and Board staff.

-- 7.3 There shall be no reimbursement for any personal loss of property that may occur while travelling on behalf of the Police Services Board.
+- 7.3 There shall be no reimbursement for any personal loss of property that may occur while traveling on behalf of the Police Services Board.